NShumway/LazyVid/README.md

 ## Known Limitations

-This is a proof-of-concept with intentional scope limitations:
+Current scope limitations:

+- Single video track (no multi-track timeline)
-- No timeline editing
+- No audio-only tracks
-- No trimming or splitting
+- No video effects or transitions
-- No drag-and-drop
-- No recording features
+- No keyframe animation
-- Export is simple re-encode (no custom settings)

-## Next Steps

-With the stack validated, the following features can be added:

-1. Timeline UI with draggable clips
-2. Trim functionality (in/out points)
-3. Split clips at playhead
-4. Screen/webcam recording
-5. Multi-track timeline
-6. Export resolution options
+- Windows only (not tested on macOS/Linux)

 ## License